ts-docs/ts-docs/docsPages/Guides/CustomMarkdown.md

 ### `@returns`

 Documents information about the return value of a method.
 You can provide a type here, in case ts-docs isn't able to find it.

+### `@internal`

+Omit an item from the documentation.
+This tag works for the following items:

+- classes
+    - class members (methods, properties, getters, setters)
+- interfaces
+    - interface members
+- enums
+    - enum members
+- functions
+- type aliases
+- constants

+**It doesn't work for namespaces.**

+You also have to enable the `stripInternal` option.